About The Band

 Alex Belhaj - guitar

 Alex is an accomplished guitarist who he led his own Crescent City Quartet in addition to playing folk music, and with Blues and Klezmer groups.
 He also played with the James Dapogny Quartet and the Cakewalkin’ Jass Band before moving to New Orleans.
 In the Crescent City he works frequently with Tim Laughlin, Duke Heitger, the Riverside Jazz Collective, and the Messy Cookers Jazz Band, to name a few.
 Alex is an outstanding interpreter of vintage Jazz guitar stylists like Johnny St. Cyr and Kid Ory’s longtime sideman Bud Scott.

 Joshua Gouzy - upright bass

 Loyola University and his Master's in Music from the University of New Orleans.
-He is the proprietor of Magnolia Entertainment and a member of nine New Orleans bands including the Jumbo Shrimp Jazz Band, Aurora Nealand & the Royal Roses, Miss Sophie Lee, The Fritzel’s All-Stars, and his own classic R&B band, the Catahoulas.
+He is the proprietor of Magnolia Entertainment and a member of eleven New Orleans bands including the Jumbo Shrimp Jazz Band, Aurora Nealand & the Royal Roses, Miss Sophie Lee, The Fritzel’s All-Stars, and his own classic R&B band, the Catahoulas.
 Joshua also performed with and managed the New Orleans Jazz Vipers for over seven years.